longcg18/omg/README.md

 - node v18.16.0
 - npm v9.5.1
 - MySQL v8.0
-- Generate Data by run all SQL scripts in `api/dataGenerate`

 #### 2.1 BackEnd
 - Please re-configure your `src/app.module.ts` with your Database setting,